pawan-cpu/DocParser-R-D-webapp/README.md

 # InnoTutor

-## Drumroll, here...comes LenDen
+## :fleur_de_lis: Drumroll, here...comes InnoTutor

-- InnoTutor is not just an educational tool; it's a revolution in learning.
+- InnoTutor is a revolution in learning, not merely a teaching tool.
-- By harnessing the power of Azure AI, including GPT-4 and Azure's diverse databases and services, we've transcended traditional learning methods.
+- We've gone beyond conventional learning techniques by utilising the capabilities of Azure AI, including GPT-4 and Azure's varied datasets and services.
-- Our platform transforms any text or file into an immersive tutoring experience, offering personalized study guides, multiple-choice tests, long answer formats, and context-driven sessions.
+- With the help of our platform, you can turn any text or file into an engaging tutoring session that includes context-driven learning, multiple-choice exams, extended answer formats, and personalised study guides.
-- This is education reimagined.
+- This is ~~education reimagined~~ new take on education.

 ## Technical Architecture